AI Use Cases/Manufacturing

 Revenue & Operational Impact

-This disconnect creates measurable waste: marketing generates qualified leads during periods when your plants are running at 60% capacity or managing supply chain disruptions, inflating your cost-per-qualified-lead by 35-50% and straining your sales team with inbound they cannot fulfill on timeline.
+This disconnect creates measurable waste: marketing generates qualified leads during periods when your plants are running at 60% capacity or managing supply chain disruptions, inflating your cost-per-qualified-lead meaningfully and straining your sales team with inbound they cannot fulfill on timeline.
 Your COGS per unit climbs because demand generation doesn't account for raw material cost volatility - you're bidding aggressively when material costs spike, eroding margin on every conversion.
 Attribution across your CRM and ERP systems breaks down because programmatic platforms don't speak your manufacturing language: they optimize for clicks and impressions, not for orders that actually fit your production schedule.

 Why Generic Tools Fail